 It’s a common medical device, found in every ambulance, doctor’s office, perhaps even in your own home.
 And simply blowing up a blood pressure cuff around your arm when you’re having a heart attack can reduce the amount of permanent heart muscle damage by up to one half, an international team of researchers co-ordinated from Toronto’s prestigious Hospital for Sick Children has found.

-Although it goes by the rather unwieldy name “remote ischemic pre-conditioning”, the technique, developed by doctors at Sick Kids, is exquisitely simple, cheap, non-invasive and safe.
+Although it goes by the rather unwieldy name “remote ischemic pre-conditioning”, the technique, developed by doctors at Sick Kids Hospital, is exquisitely simple, cheap, non-invasive and safe.

 It involves inflating a standard blood pressure cuff on the upper arm of someone having a heart attack for five minutes, and deflating it for another five minutes, repeating the cycle four times.